cn0047/stash/ed/programming.md

 which may contain data, in the form of fields, often known as attributes, and code, in the form of procedures, often known as methods.

-Encapsulation - hide the values or state of a structured data object inside a class.

-Polymorphism - provision of a single interface to entities of different types (same name, different behavior).

-Inheritance - when an object or class is based on another object (prototypal inheritance) or class (class-based inheritance).

 **Event-driven** programming – program control flow is determined by events.
 (JavaScript).